ProfessionallyEvil/bash_tricks/install_methods/README.md

 1. `pe-bash` - this will the main location we will be playing around with things.
     - what is this: it is a bash alias that handles connecting to docker and mounting things you will need access to do all the bash tricks.
 2. `pe-cleanup` - this is used to remove the previously created container in case you are having issues with your environment.
 You can then run the `pe-bash` command afterwards to re-setup your environment.

+Any other aliases I create, and might not have documented will be prepended with `pe-`, so to enumerate them you can type `pe-` and then hit the `<TAB>` key.
+That will try and tab complete anything in your path that starts with `pe-`.